 Types of tenancies

-On 1 December 2017 a new type of tenancy will come in to force, called the Private Residential Tenancy.
-This will replace the assured and short assured tenancy agreements for all new tenancies.
+On 1 December 2017 a new type of tenancy came in to force, called the Private Residential Tenancy.
+This replaced the assured and short assured tenancy agreements for all new tenancies.

 Private Residential Tenancy

 Any tenancy that starts on or after 1 December 2017 will be a private residential tenancy (PRT).
 This new tenancy will replace the assured and short assured tenancy and will bring in changes and improvements to the private rented sector, including: